 Envision Any Shape, Any Color, Any Texture

-There are many different types of systems that are common.
+There are many different types of systems available.
 Even within our different service locations we have cities that prefer traditional three coat stucco, one coat stucco and direct applied stucco.
 Each system is definitely unique and different.

 Three Coat Stucco is the traditional method where 17 gauge metal lathe (chicken wire) is attached to the wall.
 After that the applicator will apply two coats of cement called a scratch coat, followed by a brown coat to create a smooth surface.
 This is usually built up ¾’s of an inch.
 After the cement has dried for the required cure time the applicator will prime the cement with an acrylic primer and then finish the surface with either a cement, acrylic, or elastomeric colored finish.